-- Rubric AC1 There will be 9 questions on paper AC1 and candidates should attempt them all. - Rubric AC2 The paper AC2 contains 9 questions in total with 3 questions in each section, namely 3 on Algebra, 3 on Analysis and 3 on Differential Equations.
+- Rubric AC1 There will be 9 questions on paper AC1 and candidates should attempt them all.
+Each question is marked out of 10. - Rubric AC2 The paper AC2 contains 9 questions in total with 3 questions in each section, namely 3 on Algebra, 3 on Analysis and 3 on Differential Equations.
 The best 4 questions will count for the total mark for this paper, with at least 1 from each section.
 That is, the best answer from each section together with the next best answer will count for the total mark for this paper.
+Each question is marked out of 25.